Paul Catania | June 30, 2025 | Car Accidents \ Personal Injury

 Minimum Insurance Requirements Under This Law

-According to the Florida Highway Safety and Motor Vehicles, before registering any vehicle with at least four wheels in Florida, you must carry specific types of insurance.
+According to the Florida Highway Safety and Motor Vehicles, before registering any vehicle with at least four wheels in Florida, you must carry specific types of insurance.- Personal Injury Protection (PIP): Covers 80% of medical expenses from an injury, up to $10,000, regardless of fault.

 - Property Damage Liability (PDL): Covers damage you or your vehicle causes to someone else’s property, with a minimum of $10,000.